schuchert/wikispaces/pages/Katas.MonopolyTheGame(r).md

 So without knowing it, I've personally used Monopoly as a Kata for over 15 years.

 In the early days, Graham had the problem in his head (the phases, design alternatives, etc.).
 Just before I started teaching the class, he wrote a document to summarize his approach.
 I took his writeup and over a series of several applications formalized the approach and the particular requirements we picked to force certain analysis and design issues in certain directions.
-I've reproduced and somewhat expanded those requirements [[Monopoly(r)|here]].
+I've reproduced and somewhat expanded those requirements [here]({{ site.pagesurl}}/Monopoly(r)).
 Actually, at that time I created slides for our C++ and Smalltalk classes - this was a mistake because the formality of the class was too much (a good lesson learned for me on class design).
 Later on, [Craig Larman](http://www.craiglarman.com/) joined the company and at one point, he and I mapped out our C++ and Smalltalk classes to try and them them as consistent as possible.

 In recent years, I have programmed it, though not as much as at the end of last century.
 Even so, when I'm teaching anything to do with design issues, I often go back to the very deep Monopoly well to find concrete examples of basic to advanced principles.

 # Approach
-Work through the problem as described [[Monopoly(r)|here]], completing one phase before going on to the next.
+Work through the problem as described [here]({{ site.pagesurl}}/Monopoly(r)), completing one phase before going on to the next.
 This problem, as described, is meant to allow you to practice the fundamentals of object oriented programming.
 Keep that in mind as you approach it.
 You might want to review [the S.O.L.I.D.](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) principles.

 Here are a few considerations:
 * Repeat this several times over a period of months, let it sink in.
 Think of this as process, not a "coding event."